-J. C. Jeremy Hobson (not to be confused with Jeremy Hobson, the sometimes controversial host of America's Marketplace Morning Report), is a freelance writer and author who nowadays resides in Hampshire but, for 14 years previously, had lived in the Western Loire area of France.
-Whether it be books or magazine articles, his subject matter generally appertains to all aspects of rural living and country life, both in the UK and across the Channel.
+J. C. Jeremy Hobson is a freelance writer and author who nowadays resides in Hampshire but, for 14 years previously, had lived in the Western Loire area of France.
+Whether it be books or magazine articles, his regular subject matter generally appertains to all aspects of rural living and country life, both in the UK and across the Channel.

-Jeremy’s current work includes his own column in Countryman’s Weekly, French Property News and Your Chickens magazine.
-Previously he has been part of a regular writing team for Shooting Times, Countrysport, Gamekeeper & Countryside, Farmer’s Weekly, The Landsman, Fancy Fowl and Smallholder.
-Commissioned feature pieces include work for The Field, Country Life, Fieldsports, Horse & Hound, Shooting & Conservation, Shooting Gazette, the Scottish Opera and several regional newspapers.
+Jeremy’s current work includes his own column in Countryman’s Weekly and French Property News.
+Previously he has been part of a regular writing team for Shooting Times, Countrysport, Gamekeeper & Countryside, Farmer’s Weekly, The Landsman, Fancy Fowl, Your Chickens and Smallholder.
+Commissioned feature pieces include work for Country Smallholding, The Field, Country Life, Fieldsports, Horse & Hound, Shooting & Conservation, Shooting Gazette, the Scottish Opera and several regional newspapers.

 His book subjects are many and varied; ranging from dogs to chickens, hunting to shooting, and from smallholding ventures to country cookery.
 According to independent reviews, Jeremy writes “with great knowledge and wit – he certainly provides a forum for the exchange of ideas and information” and, in addition, “passes on his enthusiasm for any given subject with apparent ease.”
 Another said; “It is rare that you get an author who has long-standing experience and the ability to make the subject interesting.
 Some people can write, some can do the job, but few can do both as well as Jeremy Hobson."

-Most recently, Jeremy's writing style has been described as being "smooth... like that evening Macallan."
+Jeremy's writing style has been described as being "smooth... like that evening Macallan" - he, however, considers his style to be 'quirky'!

-On the following pages you can find out more about Jeremy and his countryside interests (Biography); catch up on his News, and follow his frequently quirky life via his regularly up-dated ‘Mini-blog’ (also on the News page).
+On the following pages you can find out more about Jeremy and his countryside interests (Biography) and catch up with the latest Mini Blog .

 You can check out his ‘at a glance’ List of Works – and for more information on each, click on Jacket Cover Photos and hold the mouse over a particular title image in order to find out publishing dates et al.